Satendra-dev/Book-Store/readme.txt

     Therefore, I have used ToLower() and Trim() methods while looking for the book in book collection.
 - discountedCategory enum can be used to add more categories to discount 5%.
 - I am assuming discount price will be same amount (stated 5% in problem statement) to all the discount categories.
 Therefore, used one variable discountPercentage.
+- GST is applied on total cost excluding delivery charges.